OTDE/oObjJitPack/README.md

 are, so I modified the code to work exclusively with triangles.

 Cheers!

 Seth Chapman (OTDE)

-For a look at the original code base, you can go here: https://github.com/seanrowens/oObjLoader
+For a look at the original code base, you can go [here.](https://github.com/seanrowens/oObjLoader)